-At the annual meeting, two persons will be elected to our board of directors.
-In addition, we will ask stockholders to approve the Intra-Cellular Therapies, Inc. 2018 Equity Incentive Plan, to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018 and to approve the compensation of our named executive officers, as disclosed in this proxy statement.
+At the annual meeting, one person will be elected to our board of directors.
+In addition, we will ask stockholders to approve an amendment and restatement of the Intra-Cellular Therapies, Inc. 2018 Equity Incentive Plan, to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020 and to approve the compensation of our named executive officers, as disclosed in this proxy statement.
 The board of directors recommends the approval of each of these proposals.
 Such other business will be transacted as may properly come before the annual meeting.

 Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to the majority of our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about May 4, 2018, we intend to send to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2018 annual meeting of stockholders and our 2017 annual report to stockholders.
+On or about April 14, 2020, we intend to send to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2020 annual meeting of stockholders and our 2019 annual report to stockholders.
 The Notice also provides instructions on how to vote online or by telephone and how to receive a paper copy of the proxy materials by mail.